morepath/morepath/doc/developing.rst

 Now we need to run bootstrap.py to set up buildout, using the Python from the virtualenv we've created before::

-  $ python bootstrap.py
+  $ python /path/to/ve_morepath/bin/python/bootstrap.py

 This installs buildout, which can now set up the rest of the development environment::

   $ bin/buildout

 This downloads and installs various dependencies and tools.
+The commands you run in ``bin`` are all restricted to the virtualenv you set up before.

 Running the tests
 -----------------